 Sacred Sands

-Situated just one mile from the West Entrance of Joshua Tree National Park, this boho-chic oasis oozes desert luxury like no other.
-An architectural icon of the area, the property features just two intimate rooms that are each equipped with a California king bed, rain shower, outdoor soaking tub, meditation platform, and open-air mattress so you can fall asleep beneath the stars.
-Needless to say, if you’re planning a romantic break away this place ticks all of the boxes and then some.
+One mile from the popular West Entrance of Joshua Tree National Park, this boho-chic oasis oozes desert luxury like no other.
+An architectural icon of the area, the property features just two intimate rooms with a California king bed, rain shower, outdoor soaking tub, meditation platform, and open-air mattress so you can fall asleep beneath the stars.
+If you’re planning a romantic breakaway, this place ticks all of the boxes and then some.

 Pioneertown Motel